craic/arduino_power/PowerBoostShield.md

 The **Enable** pin on the Shield is unmarked but if you find the location for the optional switch on the left edge of the board, marked as 'S1', then the pin is the lowest of the 3 *small* holes (not the larger holes).
+You will attach a wire to this pin.

 ![PowerBoost Shield Enable Pin](/images/powerboost_shield_enable_pin.png)